Frequently Asked Questions About SunTours

-Answer: A personal representative will meet you or your clients in the arrival hall of the Airport/ Port.
+Answer: A representative will meet you or your clients in the arrival hall of the Airport/ Port.
 After you have cleared immigration, they will escorted you to their transport.
-Our representatives will be found in a SunTours Barbados uniform, holding a sign with your name on it.
+Our representatives will be found in a SunTours Barbados uniform, holding a sign with your name or your company's on it.

 Do you handle groups?

 Answer: One of our specialities is the handling of groups either from Hotels, the Airport or the Harbour.
-We offer transfers, island tours and lunches or diners.
+We offer transfers, island tours and lunches or dinners.

 Answer: Yes.
 Relax with a bottle or more of Moet et Chandon Brut Imperial champagne on any of our private car or limousine transfers, or enjoy a cooler with bottled water or soft drinks.

 Answer: Our well-trained staff and years of experience ensure a smooth operation in the movement of passengers and luggage.
 This can combined with any combination of Island Tour or special interest activity.

 What payment and account facilities can be arranged?

 Answer: Payment and account facilities are available to regular users, offering you the benefits of weekly or monthly billing.
 All inquiries and application for accounts can be made by phone, fax or email.